katarzyna-da-silva/project_app_microservice/README.md

 ## Vehicle Tracking - Microservices Application - Deployment

 ***This project aims to deploy a microservices application for vehicle tracking in the AWS cloud.
-It leverages various technologies such as Kubernetes, Docker, Terraform, Prometheus Grafana, Alert Manager, horizontal scaling, readiness, and CI/CD with Helm.***
+It leverages various technologies such as Kubernetes, Docker, Terraform, Prometheus Grafana, Alert Manager, horizontal scaling and CI/CD with Helm.***

 # Getting Started